 France braces for mass rail strikes

-PARIS: France braced Monday (Apr 2) for the start of three months of rolling rail strikes, the first in a series of walkouts affecting everything from energy to garbage collection as President Emmanuel Macron's reform agenda comes up against resistance.
+PARIS: France braced on Monday (Apr 2) for the start of three months of rolling rail strikes, the first in a series of walkouts affecting sectors from energy to garbage collection as President Emmanuel Macron's reform agenda comes up against resistance.

-Staff at state rail operator SNCF will walk off the job from 1700 GMT (1am Singapore time), kicking off stoppages on two out of every five days which unions warn will cause major disruption for France's 4.5 million train passengers.
+Staff at state rail operator SNCF will walk off the job from 7.00pm (1.00am Singapore time Tuesday), kicking off stoppages on two out of every five days which unions warn will cause major disruption for France's 4.5 million train passengers.

-The real action begins on what the press has dubbed "black Tuesday", with only one high-speed TGV train out of eight set to operate and one regional train out of five in the strike against a major overhaul of the debt-ridden SNCF.
+The real action begins on what the press has dubbed "black Tuesday", with only one high-speed TGV train out of eight running and one regional train out of five in the strike against a major overhaul of the debt-ridden SNCF.

 Three out of four Eurostar trains to London and Brussels will run and the Thalys train towards Belgium and the Netherlands will operate almost as normal, but there will be none at all towards Spain, Italy and Switzerland.